World's largest free non-profit English language course

 You don’t want to be robbed, but you just look so foreign.
 People rob you.
 You can’t avoid (SP: evitar IT: evitare ) it. (can’t help)

-This is a vocabulary activity which you can do individually or in the classroom.
-The solutions can be found in the ANSWER KEY or on the back page of this month's free English learning magazine ZAKMAG #2 (link in sidebar).
+This vocabulary activity you can do individually or in the classroom.
+The solutions can be found in the ANSWER KEY or on the back page of this month's ZAKMAG #2 (link in sidebar).

 1.9.
 Explain the differences.